sailthru/sailthru-mobile-stream-examples/iOS/README.md

 This project uses [CocoaPods](cocoapods.org).
 The list of pods in use is viewable in the Podfile.
 You'll need to copy those into your own Podfile when copying the files across to your project.
 Don't forget to run `pod install` after this.

 ## Examples
-Both Example projects contains 2 streams.
+Both Example projects contains 4 streams.

 1. A List Card Example
-2  A Graphical Card Example
+2. A Graphical Card Example
+3. A Standard Example
+4. A Card Example

 ## Installation
 To install, simply copy the files across to your project.
 Update your Podfile with the Pods we rely on.
 For Swift projects, also update your bridging header file.

 List Stream Example:
 1. Copy `BasicListStreamTableViewCell`, `ListStreamViewController`, `ScreenSizeHelper` (.h/.m or .swift) into your project.
 2. Copy the view controller from the `Main.storyboard` file into your own.
 3. Update any custom class Modules value to your own modules.
 (Click the class, View the Identity inspector)

 Graphic Stream Example:
 1. Copy all files in `Graphic Cards Example` and `ScreenSizeHelper` (.h/.m or .swift) into your project.
 2. Copy the view controller from the `Main.storyboard` file into your own.
 3. Update any custom class Modules value to your own modules.
 (Click the class, View the Identity inspector)